sadieswayne/Flux-Tool/README.md

 ## 🌍 Community & Contributions

 We welcome contributors!
-Craft is building an open ecosystem of tools, templates, and AI agents.
+Flux is building an open ecosystem of tools, templates, and AI agents.

 ### How to Contribute